-Although I have absolutely zero bases for comparison, I’m going to go ahead and say that this is a seriously epic chana masala.
+Although I have absolutely zero bases for comparison, I’m going to go ahead and say that this is a fabulous cheater’s chana masala.
 The combination of chickpeas, tomatoes, onions, and a heady blend of spices creates a complex, satisfying curry with a killer kick.
-I dig it.
 Plus, this vegan curry is low in fat, packed with fiber and protein, and it can be made from start to finish in half an hour flat.
-I want to put on a sassy Bollywood outfit and do a celebratory dance for all of you.

 That said, there is one potential issue that I’d like to head off at the pass.
-I know that many of you are going to freak when you see that this recipe calls for some slightly obscure spices.
+I know that many of you are going to freak when you see that this recipe calls for some slightly less common spices.
 You must chill.
 Turmeric, garam masala and coriander are available at most well-stocked markets, and while they may put you out about six bucks each, I promise they’re worth the investment.
-Even if you’re not that into Indian food (I feel you, duh), the spices can be used both individually and together to flavor an endless variety of dishes, from chicken soup to roasted vegetables.
+Even if you don’t cook many curries or Indian-inspired recipes, the spices can be used both individually and together to flavor an endless variety of dishes, from chicken soup to roasted vegetables.
 You can even add turmeric to your smoothies to help fight inflammation and detoxify your liver.
 Boom.

-Now that we’ve got that confession out of the way, let’s talk about the badass serving possibilities for this glorious curry.
-My first recommendation is to go the traditional route and ladle your chana masala over basmati rice (I used brown basmati) with plenty of freshly chopped cilantro and lemon wedges.
+Let’s talk about the many serving possibilities for this glorious curry!
+My first recommendation is to go a more traditional route and ladle your chana masala over basmati rice (I used brown basmati) with plenty of freshly chopped cilantro and lemon wedges.
 Non-vegans, I strongly suggest getting some yogurt involved for a creamy tang, and maybe outsource a big old stack of of naan.
 Heaven.

 2 teaspoons ground cumin

 1 teaspoon garam masala